crazydonkey200/tensorflow-char-rnn/README.md

 Follow the instructions on [TensorFlow official website](https://www.tensorflow.org/versions/r0.8/get_started/os_setup.html#download-and-setup) to install TensorFlow.

-I recommond using their pip installation:
+If you use their pip installation:

 ```bash
 # Ubuntu/Linux 64-bit, CPU only: